Introducing Spin 360! First 500 signups will get 25% off ||

 What is Automotive Aftersales?

-The focus on the automotive aftersales process helps increase customer satisfaction and creates brand awareness in the targeted auto market.
+The focus on the process helps increase customer satisfaction and creates brand awareness in the targeted auto market.
 Today, the aftersales business contributes as much as 50% to the overall profit of the auto industry, and more than 40% to the gross profit of large, full-range dealerships (despite accounting for only 10% of the dealership revenue).

 Why is Aftersales Service Important?

 Most automotive companies end up paying more attention to prospective customers as they want to grow their customer base.
-They put more time and effort into converting automotive leads and prospective buyers into customers.
+They put more time and effort into converting automotive lead generation and prospective buyers into customers.
 This results in a cycle of investing in the pre-sales experience without investing time and effort in the post-sales experience.
 Aftersales service is critical for the longevity of one’s business for these 4 benefits:

 1) Word-of-mouth Referrals